Republished Commentary, LLeigh.

 I don’t know how many times I have said “Wild horses and burros are the only animals in our nation whose legal identity is tied to the land it stands.”
 I start almost every one of our outreach sessions with that phrase.
-I use that phrase for many reasons because it is so simple to say, but the meaning behind it is so complex.
+I use that phrase for many reasons.
+It is so simple to say, but the meaning behind it is so complex.

 Under US law the words “wild horse” mean a free roaming horse on BLM or Forest Service Land.
 Legally, those words do not apply to any other free roaming horses in the US.
 When we are talking from the perspective of a wild horse that lives on other federal lands the distinction is irrelevant to what the horse does on a daily basis and the challenges faced from encroaching industry (personal identity), but under law the horse is not a “wild horse.”